android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 !!! warning

-    This solution won't in 100% of cases:
+    This solution won't work in 100% of cases:

     1. You may have runtime cache, which can also affect your tests
-    2. Test or application process may crash and prevent the launch of next tests
+    2. The test or the application process may crash and prevent the launch of next tests

 ##### Conclusion<br/>